atangyj/streaming-heartbeat/README.md

 **Cons**: The service lost the concurreny status if Redis server is down, but losing the data will not block the users from watching video after the Redis server recovers.

+### Compared to SQL database
+The throughput of Redis is higher than a SQL database because Redis does not write data to disk.

+### Compared to DynamoDB
+DynamoDB also has good performance but using it is expensive.
+It's charging for reading and writing to DynamoDB but persistence is not important for this api.

 ## Logging & Monitoring

 ### Log structure